ThatTotallyRealMyth/OSCP-LinPrivEsc/Linux-PrivEsc.md

 # Use pspy to monitor processes without root permissions
 ./pspy64  # be paitent and look for root/uid 0 related events
 ```
+If you see any root/uid 0 processes running; take note of the files being executed.
+Are the files writeable to you?
+Are their any factors the script or process is running you can overwrite or modify?

+Make sure you read the contents of the scripts running and look at their permissions to determine if anything abusable is present.
+For example if the script does cd /some/directory/you/can/write
+and uses ./ convention thus meaning that you can potentially replace a file or create a file within that directory that the script is executing an element from

 ### Essential Enumeration Scripts